idaholab/moose/modules/thermal_hydraulics/doc/content/source/base/FlowModelSinglePhase.md

 # FlowModelSinglePhase

-The `FlowModelSinglePhase` creates for [FlowChannel1Phase.md] components using the three equation model:
+The `FlowModelSinglePhase` creates for [FlowChannel1Phase.md] components using the three equations model:

 - variables
 - initial conditions